modernben/forge-docs/1.0/resources/caches.md

 ## Overview

-When provisioning a server, Forge will automatically install Memcache and Redis.
+When provisioning an [App Server](/1.0/servers/types.html#app-servers) or a [Cache Server](/1.0/servers/types.html#cache-servers), Forge will automatically install [Memcache](https://www.memcached.org/) and [Redis](https://redis.io/).
 By default, neither of these services are exposed to the public and may only be accessed from within your server.

 ## Connecting To Redis